Private equity in UK (England and Wales): market and regulatory overview

 Any creditor holding a floating charge.

 Share options.
-Caution should be exercised when granting options, which may not be as tax efficient as other forms of incentivisation.
+Caution should be exercised when granting options, which may not be as tax efficient as other forms of equity-based incentivisation.

 Reliefs and incentives depend on the structure of the transaction but the following are generally available.

 ER gives managers an allowance of GB£10 million of capital gains on qualifying business disposals on which tax is charged at 10%.
 Gains in excess of the threshold are charged at the normal capital gains tax rates (currently 18% and 28%).

 ER is available on a disposal of shares by a manager, provided that throughout a period of one year ending on the date of disposal the:

 Manager is an officer or employee of the company or a group company.